 |School||Degree Level||# of Credits Required||Start Dates||Minimum Months to Complete|

-How much is an Online Master’s Degree in Education?
+How much does it cost to earn an Online Master’s Degree in Education?

-The tuition cost of an online master’s degree in education varies from one school to the next.
-If you attend an in-state public university, the average tuition is $6,519.
-While the average cost at a private out-of-state university is $28,524.
+Your tuition cost for an online master’s degree in education varies from one school to the next.
+If you attend an in state public university, the average tuition is $6,519.
+The average cost at a private out of state university is $28,524.